charleymroberts/ecommerce/README.md

 - At the bottom of the page is a 'products you might also like' section, which shows four randomly selected products which belong to one of the same categories as the product the user is viewing.
-(The products in the screenshot are all also in the 'Bestsellers' category, but I have chosen to only display one of the product's categories on the product card to avoid clutter.)
+(The products in the screenshot are all also in the 'Bestsellers' category, which is why they appear together, but I have chosen to only display one of the product's categories on the product card to avoid clutter.)
+- Confirmation messages are displayed throughout the site when a user adds an item to their basket, updates quantities or removes items from their basket

 **Product page:**